mrwormhole/mapperx/README.md

 * Doesn't use reflection at runtime

 ## Getting Started
 &nbsp;&nbsp; Mapperx heavily relies on code generation.
-This means that you need to specify 2 arguments source(file path and struct type) and target(file path and struct type)
+This means that you need to specify 3 flag arguments source(file path and struct type) and target(file path and struct type) and output(output directory)
 Then mapperx will generate a directory and a package called mapperx, when you run it.
-Easiest way to use is to do go generate compiler directive in your definitions at the start of a file.
+The Easiest way to use is to do go generate compiler directive in your definitions at the start of a file.

 ```shell
 go get -u github.com/MrWormHole/mapperx